You’ll have heard it all before

 “Success is what happens when opportunity meets preparation”

-There are lots of pithy pretty quotes that big talking experts like me and others like to trot out to make ourselves seem smart.
+There are lots of pithy pretty quotes that big talking experts like me and others like to trot out to make ourselves seem smart about speech preparation.

 In almost ever article or guide on public speaking I’ve read or written, there is always something at some point about the importance of preparation.